PFP-CP/PFP-CP2/README.txt

 3.  **Browsing:** Use the home page or search bar to look for accommodations.
 Click on a listing to view detailed information and map coordinates.
 4.  **Booking:** On a property details page, select your desired dates and confirm the reservation.

-## Known Issues / Limitations

-*   **Hardcoded Credentials:** Sensitive credentials (like database passwords, S3 keys, and email passwords) are currently hardcoded in settings.py.
-These should be migrated to environment variables for security.
-*   **CORS Configuration:** Ensure CORS_ALLOWED_ORIGINS in the backend settings matches the actual frontend URL in production.

 ## Future Improvements

-*   **Security:** Migrate all sensitive data (Secret Key, DB URLs, API keys) to .env files using python-dotenv.
 *   **Testing:** Implement automated testing using pytest for the backend and Jest or Cypress for the frontend to ensure stability.
 *   **Containerization:** Add Docker and docker-compose.yml to streamline the setup process for new developers and simplify deployment.